ashleybridges01/T3FinalProjectPlanning/README.md

 - The User entity exists to be able to create a user login profile which will be tied to their personalised and secure data.
 - A Column entity exists to create the vertical column categories displayed on the webpage.
 These in turn hold the main board tiles (which at times may be empty placeholders).
 A user can have many columns but every column can only have one user.
-- The board items, or tiles within the column entity only need basic  information to be able to perform useful analysis: a description, the dollar amount, whether it is an income or expense, the traffic light priority.
+- The board tiles within the column entity only need basic  information to be able to perform useful analysis: a description, the dollar amount, date due, whether it is an income or expense, and the traffic light priority.
 A column can have zero or many tiles, and each tile belongs to only one column.

 <hr>

 ### R3 Application Architecture Diagram

-High level overview of App components:
-- Rails backend, hosted on Heroku
-- Postgresql
-- Ruby Gems - bcrypt, knock
-- React front end, deployed on Netlify
-- React-Draggable

 <img src="Resources/AADiagram.png">